Oktopost/oyster/docs/Modules/TreeActions/PathMatching.md

 MainAction was destroyed
 ```

-> Navigating to: /different/path line is made by the example's Navigation module.
-See `Example.Modules.HistoryJsNavigationModule.navigate`
+> "Navigating to: /different/path" log message is made by the example's Navigation module.

 #### References